jengo-agency/wampum-popups/README.md

 # Wampum Popups
-A lightweight but flexible WordPress popups plugin utilizing [oiubounce](https://github.com/carlsednaoui/ouibounce).
+A lightweight but flexible WordPress popups plugin utilizing [oiubounce](https://github.com/toptal/ouibounce/).
 * Use a simple shortcode (or PHP function) to create 1 or more popups (or slideups) throughout your website
 * Popup types include exit itent, timed, link, and button
 * Automatically works with WordPress galleries (when set to link to file or attachment page)
 * Default exit intent and timed popups store an expiring cookie in the browser so it won't continue to display after a user closes it
 * Various options allow fine-tuning (see below)
-* Easy plugin updates in the WordPress Dashboard via [GitHub Updater plugin](https://github.com/afragen/github-updater)
+* Easy plugin updates in the WordPress Dashboard via [plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker)

 ![Wampum Popups modal example](assets/wampum-popups-modal.jpg)

 ![Wampum Popups slideup example](assets/wampum-popups-slideup.jpg)

 ## Basic Usage
-Tip: A browser extention like [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn) is helpful as it lets you manually clear individual cookies 1 at a time
+Tip: Chrome Developer tools are helpful as it lets you manually clear individual cookies 1 at a time

 ### Shortcode